-Wattmons

-The Wattmon (short for Watt Monitor) is a highly flexible and versatile platform which can be configured for countless applications.
+2024/05/03 20:34 1/3 Wattmons Wattmons The Wattmon (short for Watt Monitor) is a highly flexible and versatile platform which can be configured for countless applications.
 The in-built web server provides all of the tools necessary to customize the device.
 No programming is required to set up actions based on various triggers, which can control I/O lines, send emails and more.
 It is well suited for energy monitoring, but it can do much more.
 Unlike most internet-enabled data loggers, the Wattmon does not only upload data to a cloud server but also stores it locally on an SD Card.
 The real power of the device lies in the automation of outputs or alerts based on inputs from the data being logged.
 It has been designed to be used by non-programmers.
-But it can easily be customized for any need, as it includes a powerful OS, a set of uPHP functions for scripting, a cron scheduler, a File Manager and a built-in File Editor.
+A simple configuration tool allows for the setting up of the device quickly for a range of inverters and energy meters from various manufacturers.
+The Wattmon currently has drivers for devices from the following manufacturers: ABB, Consul Neowatt, Delta, Eastron, Fronius, Growatt, Hitachi, Huawei, Ingeteam, Kaco, Kernel Sistemi, L&T, Polycab, Refusol, Schneider, Secure, SMA, SolarEdge, Solis Ginlong, Sungrow, Zeversolar ... and more.
 The web interface is multilingual and can be configured for English (the default), Español, Deutsch, Français, Hindi and Tamil.

-The Wattmon currently has drivers for devices from the following manufacturers: ABB, Consul Neowatt, Delta, Eastron, Fronius, Growatt, Hitachi, Huawei, Ingeteam, Kaco, Kernel Sistemi, L&T, Polycab, Refusol, Schneider, Secure, SMA, SolarEdge, Solis Ginlong, Sungrow, and Zeversolar.
+Beyond the provided easy-configuration tools, it can easily be customized for any need in detail, as it includes a powerful OS, a set of uPHP functions for scripting, a cron scheduler, a File Manager and a built-in File Editor.
+Any software feature can be changed or customized, as the system is open and detailed documentation has been provided.
 The Wattmon hardware and software platform is the most flexible in the industry.
-It can be used for monitoring Grid-Tie, Hybrid and Off-Grid setups, Solar Water Pumping, Building Loads, and features a manufacturer-agnostic Zero Feed-in and Diesel Generator Protection solution compatible with the leading inverter brands of today.

-Four Wattmon Variations

-To date four different Wattmons have been produced.
+The Wattmon can be used for any application in monitoring, control and data logging for the loT.
+But particularly noted applications include: - Inverter Monitoring Inspect generation and efficiency of gridtie and hybrid inverters - AC Power Monitoring Supervise load and performance of substations and mini-grids - Off-Grid Battery Monitoring Observe battery voltage, current, SoC, charging Trends and health over time - Zero Export & DG Protection Reduce active output power of multiple inverters to regulate energy generation.
+The Wattmon is easily used for monitoring Grid-Tie, Hybrid and Off-Grid setups, Solar Water Pumping, and Building Loads ... and it is a manufacturer-agnostic Zero Feed-in and Diesel Generator Protection solution compatible with the leading inverter brands of today.
+Four Wattmon Variations To date four different Wattmons have been produced.
 However, only three variations of the Wattmon device are currently being fully supported and circulated: WattmonPRO, WattmonMINI and WattmonMEGA.